msx-solis/OMEGA_MSX_BIOS/README.md

 Instructions for executing the scripts:
-Unzip the systemroms.zip and cbios-0.29a.zip into folders. copy some needed files to the systemroms\ folder. modify and/or execute the scripts from Linux. and just burn them with an eprom programmer.
+Unzip the systemroms.zip and cbios-0.29a.zip into folders.
+Copy some needed files to the systemroms\ folder.
+Modify and/or execute the scripts from Linux.
+And just burn them with an eprom programmer.

-Some other descriptions inside the script.
+Some other descriptions inside the scripts.